Recidiviz/public-dashboard/CONTRIBUTING.md

 remove existing test cases where appropriate.

-When you are passing linting and testing locally and are satisfied with the current state of your work, submit a pull request against `master`.
+When you are passing linting and testing locally and are satisfied with the current state of your work, submit a pull request against `main`.
 However, you can also submit Work In Progress ("WIP") pull requests to gather early feedback if you believe it would be helpful.
 If you do so, please format the title as "WIP: My title here" and place the PR in a "Draft" state via Github's UI.